- B.A., Biology modified with Psychology, Dartmouth College

 Heather is also Associate Faculty at the Johns Hopkins Center for American Indian Health, where she works with the Center’s Training team on developing and teaching Institute courses and collaborates on health policy related work.

 Heather’s research interests include exploring the overlay between environmental and health policy, promoting better practices in Indian child welfare, and criminal justice in Indian Country.
 She chairs the Indian Child Welfare Act Committee of the Indian Law Section.
-She is also part of the Rocky Mountain Mineral Law Foundation Diversity and Inclusion Task Force and serves as Vice Chair on the Board of Directors of the Urban Indian Center of Salt Lake.
+She is also part of the Rocky Mountain Mineral Law Foundation Diversity and Inclusion Task Force and serves as Chair on the Board of Directors of the Urban Indian Center of Salt Lake.